-Groupings of elements are data structures that allow combining and organizing variables related to each other into a single variable.
+Groupings of elements are data structures that allow us to combine and organize related variables into a single variable.

-For example, imagine that you have to save a person’s data.
+For example, imagine you have to store the data of a person.
 This data is, for example:

 For example, we could use independent variables to store the person’s data